EnnengYang/DFGP/README.md

 ## Citation
 If you find our paper or this resource helpful, please consider cite:
 ```
+@article{yang2025revisiting_TPAMI_2025,
+  title={Revisiting Flatness-aware Optimization in Continual Learning with Orthogonal Gradient Projection},
+  author={Yang, Enneng and Shen, Li and Wang, Zhenyi and Liu, Shiwei and Guo, Guibing and Wang, Xingwei and Tao, Dacheng},
+  journal={IEEE Transactions on Pattern Analysis and Machine Intelligence},
+  year={2025},
+  publisher={IEEE}
+}

 @InProceedings{DFGP_ICCV_2023,
     author    = {Yang, Enneng and Shen, Li and Wang, Zhenyi and Liu, Shiwei and Guo, Guibing and Wang, Xingwei},
     title     = {Data Augmented Flatness-aware Gradient Projection for Continual Learning},